XamarinUniversity/build2018-labs/lab2/README.md

 1. Open the `MessagesView.xaml` UI definition.

 2. Scroll to the bottom and locate the `Entry` with the name `messageEntry`.
-We want to place an icon next to this field.
+The goal is to place an icon next to this field.

 3. Surround the `Entry` in a `Grid`.